Luke Humphries: 2020–2021: First major final

-In the 2020 World Championship, Humphries once again reached the quarter-finals before losing 5–3 to eventual champion Peter Wright.
+At the 2020 World Championship, Humphries once again reached the quarter-finals before losing 5–3 to eventual champion Peter Wright.
 Humphries was once again selected for the Premier League, this time under the tag of 'challenger'.
 He faced Gary Anderson in Exeter and became the first challenger to win their game.
 Humphries was the winner of PDC Home Tour 2 after winning five of his six Championship Group matches, beating Jonny Clayton based on leg difference.

-In the 2021 World Championship, Humphries suffered a shock 3–2 first-round defeat to 66-year-old Paul Lim.
+At the 2021 World Championship, Humphries suffered a shock 3–2 first-round defeat to 66-year-old Paul Lim.
 He made his first major televised final at the 2021 UK Open in March 2021.
 His run to the final saw him claim wins over Dave Chisnall in the quarter-finals and then-reigning champion Michael van Gerwen in the semi-finals.
 He was defeated 11–5 by James Wade in the final.

 2022: European Tour wins

-In the 2022 World Championship, Humphries reached his third quarter-final in four years before losing 5–2 to Gary Anderson.
+At the 2022 World Championship, Humphries reached his third quarter-final in four years before losing 5–2 to Gary Anderson.
 He won his maiden PDC ranking title in the opening Players Championship event of the year, defeating Ryan Searle 8–4 in the final.

 Humphries reached his first PDC European Tour final at the German Darts Grand Prix by beating Jeffrey de Zwaan, Michael Smith and Wesley Plaisier before a 7–0 whitewash against Michael van Gerwen in the semi-finals.
 He beat Martin Lukeman 8–2 in the final.
 He then won back-to-back titles at the Czech Darts Open and the European Darts Grand Prix before adding an 8–7 win against Rowby-John Rodriguez in the final of the 2022 European Darts Matchplay, ending the year with four European Tour titles.

 His year culminated with back-to-back major semi-finals at the Grand Slam and Players Championship Finals, being eliminated by Nathan Aspinall and Michael van Gerwen respectively.